rsnemmen/BCES/README.md

 ## Examples

-[`bces-example.ipynb` is a jupyter notebook](https://github.com/rsnemmen/BCES/blob/master/doc/bces-examples.ipynb) including a practical, step-by-step example of how to use BCES to perform regression on data with uncertainties on x and y.
+[`bces-examples.ipynb` is a jupyter notebook](https://github.com/rsnemmen/BCES/blob/master/doc/bces-examples.ipynb) including a practical, step-by-step example of how to use BCES to perform regression on data with uncertainties on x and y.
 It also illustrates how to plot the confidence band for a fit.

 ![](./doc/fit.png)